Val & Kar Rent A Car - Plovdiv, Bulgaria

 The old town of Plovdiv

 Even if you are going to Plovdiv for just one day and don’t have the time to explore it all simply take a walk in the Old Town.
 It is a town inside a city with cobbled streets and retro style houses that feels just like an open air museum – one of the best places to dive in the atmosphere of old Bulgaria.
-Start from Saborna Street (close to the modern center of Plovdiv) and make your way up to Nebet Tepe, where you can enjoy a wonderful view of the entire Plovdiv.
+Start from Saborna Street (close to the modern centre of Plovdiv) and make your way up to Nebet Tepe, where you can enjoy a wonderful view of the entire Plovdiv.

 Nebet Tepe hill

 Your walk in the old town of Plovdiv will most likely finish on Nebet Tepe hill.
 The location contains many archaeological layers, the oldest one being from the Bronze Age!
 Along the years archeologists have discovered some rock-cuttings and sacrifice altars, proving that there must have been a Thracian sanctuary and settlement there.
 Throughout the years the fortifications were repeatedly demolished, reconstructed and extended.
 The preserved remains display several types of building techniques from pre-Roman, Roman and Byzantine times through the Middle Ages.
+If you get the service from car rental Plovdiv Airport, exploring the nooks of the Old Town and its neighbourhood will be even more comfortable.

 The Roman Amphitheater